Topological Superfluids: Chiral anomaly

 Here ${\bf B}_{g}$ is the effective gravimagnetic field, which in $^3$He-A is produced for example by rotation, ${\bf B}_{g}=2 {\mbox{\boldmath$\Omega$}}/c^2$, where ${\mbox{\boldmath$\Omega$}}$ is the angular velocity of rotation.
 The variation of the energy over the effective vector potential ${\bf A}_{\rm eff}=p_F \hat{\bf l}$ gives the effective current along the rotation axis.
 The real mass current along the rotation axis has been discussed in Ref.\cite{SalomaaVolovik1987}, see Fig. \ref{VorticalEffect}.

-In general, the total current along the magnetic field or along the rotation axis in the ground state of the condensed matter system is prohibited by the Bloch theorem.\cite{Yamamoto2015} In our case of CME the field ${\bf A} = p_F\hat{\bf l}$ is effective, and the corresponding current ${\bf J}=\delta F/\delta {\bf A}$ is also effective.
+In general, the total current along the magnetic field or along the rotation axis in the ground state of the condensed matter system is prohibited by the Bloch theorem \cite{Yamamoto2015,Watanabe2019}.
+In our case of CME, the field ${\bf A} = p_F\hat{\bf l}$ is effective, and the corresponding current ${\bf J}=\delta F/\delta {\bf A}$ is also effective.
 It does not coincide with the real mass current ${\bf j}=\delta F/\delta {\bf v}_{\rm s}$.
 The imbalance between the chiral chemical potentials of left-handed and right-handed Weyl fermions is also effective: it is provided by the superflow due to the Doppler shift.
 For the effective fields and currents the no-go theorem is not applicable.

 In the case of the chiral vortical effect with the real mass current along the rotation in Fig. \ref{VorticalEffect} the Bloch theorem is obeyed.
 Such configuration corresponds to the ground state in the given topological class of rotating states in $^3$He-A. In equilibrium, the total mass current along the rotation axis is absent: the currents concentrated in the soft cores of the vortex-skyrmions are compensated by the opposite superfluid current in bulk.